 During the Practicum course, the Professional Counseling student must complete supervised practicum experiences that total a minimum of 100 clock hours over the course of the semester.
-Subsequently, the Professional Counseling student must complete 600 clock hours of supervised internship experiences during the Clinical Training courses.
+Subsequently, the Professional Counseling student must complete a minimum of 600 clock hours of supervised internship experiences during the Clinical Training courses.